Welcome to Tm Hughes & Son Electrical Services. We provide lighting design and installation services in Chelmsford.

 Pendant Lights

 traditional ceiling roses with a bulb and lampshade are examples of pendant lights hanging from the ceiling.
-Many houses have a single bulb, and some house multiple bulbs.
+Many houses have a single bulb, and some houses have multiple bulbs.
 There are many different designs on offer.
 Pendant lights are generally installed over dining tables and kitchen worktops for decoration and task lighting purposes.

 Flush Lighting